Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Linear Operators of Boundary Value Problems

-The rest of this section is devoted to the special case of operators~$\Abb$ inspired by the Birman-Krein-Vishik theory of extensions of positive symmetric operators~\cite{Birman, Krein2, Vi}.
-We only consider a simplified version of this theory assuming that the extension parameter (operator~$B$ below) is densely defined and boundedly invertible in the space~$\overline {\Ran(\Pi)}$.
-For the general case of the Birman-Krein-Vishik theory we refer the reader, apart from the original publications cited above, to the work~\cite{Grubb} for the exhaustive treatment and to the paper~\cite{AS} for an overview.
+The rest of this section is devoted to the special case of operators~$\Abb$ inspired by the Birman-Krein-Vishik theory of extensions of positive symmetric operators~\cite{Birman}, \cite{Krein2}, \cite{Vi}.
+Only a simplified version of this theory is considered assuming that the extension parameter (operator~$B$ below) is densely defined and boundedly invertible in the space~$\overline {\Ran(\Pi)}$.
+For the general case of the Birman-Krein-Vishik theory the reader is referred, apart from the original publications cited above, to the work~\cite{Grubb} for the exhaustive treatment and to the paper~\cite{AS} for an overview.